patchwork quilt laid over legs while reading in a chair

 4. Tumble dry on low.
 Once you are certain that no dye is where it isn’t supposed to be, you can tumble dry the quilt on low.

-I give a box of Color Catchers with every baby quilt that I gift.
+I give a box of Shout Color Catchers with every baby quilt that I gift.
 Baby quilts need to be washed regularly.
-The color catchers save the mama of the new quilt from any worry of ruining it.
+The color catchers save mama from any worry of ruining a new quilt.

 This post may contain affiliate links.